VGVentures/very_good_engineering/src/content/docs/theming/theming.md

 ## Typography

-Not all fonts are created equal, so you'll likely need to use a custom font for your app.
 Implementing typography is generally straightforward, but it's also easy to make mistakes, such as forgetting to adjust `TextStyle` attributes like `height` or resorting to hardcoded values instead of utilizing `TextTheme`.

 Let's break down typography into three sections: